tinkuji/SPCHICHI/README.md

 # SPCHICHI

-Welcome to SPCHICHI\n
+# Welcome to SPCHICHI

-We are the owner of TinkuManjan
+# We are the owner of TinkuManjan